 Net Revenues

-Development and construction related application and permit revenues, grant revenues, and program and user fees are projected to increase by $1,164,000.
+Development and construction related application and permit revenues, pay parking revenues, grant revenues, and program and user fees are projected to increase by $2,651,000.
 A significant portion of these increases are offset with reserve transfers.

 Salaries, wages, and benefits

-Salaries, wages, and benefits have increased by $1,843,000.
+Salaries, wages, and benefits have increased by $2,254,000.
 This represents estimated collective agreement increases for all the bargaining units and management and related overhead and benefit costs such as: WorkSafeBC premiums, extended health benefits, the employer portion of the Canadian Pension Plan (CPP), Employment Insurance (EI), and the Employer Health Tax.
-Additionally, the two-year phase in of positions approved in 2023 will add an additional $401,000.

 Operating expenses

-Operating expenses are increasing by $954,000.
-This represents inflationary increases for operating expenses such as insurance, equipment, contracted services, utilities, legal services, professional services, leases, etc.
+Operating expenses are increasing by $549,000.
+This represents inflationary increases for operating expenses such as insurance, equipment, fuel, contracted services, utilities, legal services, professional services, leases, etc.

 Reserve Transfers

-Transfers to and from reserves are increasing by $856,000.
-This increase is primarily related to the increase in development related revenues.
+Transfers to and from reserves are increasing by $1,410,000.
+This increase is primarily related to the increase in development-related revenues.

 Port Moody Police

-The Port Moody Police’s provisional budget submission is anticipated to represent an increase of $958,000.
-Additionally, the two-year phase in of a position approved in 2023 will add an additional $47,000.
+The Port Moody Police’s provisional budget submission is anticipated to represent a base increase of $1,459,000.

 Capital Asset Levy

-The Capital Asset Levy has increased by an estimated 1% or $532,000.
+The Capital Asset Levy has increased by an estimated 1% or $584,000.
 This is consistent with past practice and ensures that the Asset Reserve and associate capital envelopes have sufficient funds to renew and replace critical city infrastructure.
-The total before new service and funding requirements to meet increasing service demand is a 2024 budget increase of $4,427,000.

 New Tax Revenue

-As City Council considers the proposed budget, they want to hear from Port Moody residents and business owners.
+When considering the proposed budget, City Council wants to hear from Port Moody residents and business owners.
 How do you think the City balance service levels and tax rates?
 What do you think of the proposed funding levels for specific service areas?

-Visit Engage Port Moody, our online public engagement hub, to fill out our budget survey.
-If you prefer to fill out the survey on paper, you can pick up a copy at City Hall (100 Newport Drive).
-The public budget consultation will be open from January 8 to January 28, 2024.
+Residents were encouraged to visit Engage Port Moody, our online public engagement hub, to fill out our budget survey.
+The public budget consultation was open from October 28 to November 17, 2024.

 Operating and capital budgets